lenguyenthedat/lenguyenthedat.github.io/_posts/2015-01-15-json-your-resume.md

 # initiate your resume.json file
 resume init
 # once finishing
-resume export --theme=paper resume.html -F
+resume export --theme=slick resume.html -F
 {% endhighlight %}

 **Note**: You can also do this online at [*registry.jsonresume.org*](http://registry.jsonresume.org/)